 Linda Pereksta, Flute

-An accomplished performer on historical flutes, Dr. Pereksta serves on the National Flute Association’s Historical Flutes Committee and is Editor of TRAVERSO, a quarterly historical flutes newsletter.
+An accomplished and highly-regarded performer on historical flutes, Dr. Pereksta has been engaged to perform with such period-instrument ensembles as the Washington Bach Consort, Spire Baroque Orchestra, Madison Bach Musicians, Ensemble Musical Offering, Belle Meade Baroque, Tallahassee Bach Parley, and Baroque Southeast.
+She serves on the National Flute Association’s Historical Flutes Committee and is Editor of TRAVERSO, a quarterly newsletter featuring articles about the flute’s history.
 She has performed at numerous NFA conventions and regional flute festivals, and has written articles for The Flutist Quarterly and Flute Talk.
-She was twice a major prizewinner in the NFA’s Baroque Flute Artist Competition, and her doctoral treatise, “Twentieth-Century Compositions for the Baroque Flute,” was a winner of its Graduate Research Competition.
-She has performed on Baroque flute and recorder with such groups as Ensemble Musical Offering, the Spire Chamber Ensemble, Madison Bach Musicians, Belle Meade Baroque, Tallahassee Bach Parley and Baroque Southeast.
+Twice a major prizewinner in the NFA’s Baroque Flute Artist Competition, her doctoral treatise, “Twentieth-Century Compositions for the Baroque Flute,” was a winner of the NFA’s Graduate Research Competition.

-Dr. Pereksta holds degrees from The University of Iowa, The Peabody Conservatory of Music and Florida State University (where she won a Doctoral Fellowship).
-Her primary flute teachers included Betty Bang Mather, Charles DeLaney and Robert Willoughby, and she has had additional Baroque flute studies with Colin St. Martin, Christopher Krueger, Claire Guimond and Rachel Brown.
+Dr. Pereksta earned a BM in Performance (with Honors and Distinction) from The University of Iowa, an MM in Performance from The Peabody Conservatory of Music of The Johns Hopkins University, and a DM in Performance with a Certificate in Early Music from Florida State University (where she won a Doctoral Fellowship).
+Her primary flute teachers included Betty Bang Mather, Charles DeLaney and Robert Willoughby, and she has had additional Baroque flute studies with Colin St. Martin, Claire Guimond and Rachel Brown.